 If you are an avid Facebook user then you already know that it is not possible to see who viewed your Facebook profile, but you could easily find information about people who viewed your Facebook story.

 But have you ever seen the “viewed by 1 other” or “1 other people viewed this story” message just below your story?

 Here’s the complete message “1 other person viewed this story.
 As it was shared to Public, a person you’re not friends with saw it”.

-You must be wondering what it means and why the platform does not disclose the names of these other users, as you must want to know the profile name who have seen your stories.
+You must be wondering what it means and why the platform does not disclose the names of these other Facebook story viewer, as you must see who views your Facebook story who are not friends.

 Sound’s good?
 Let’s get started.